TomPlanche/git-cli-helper/README.md

 If the user select yes to commit, it’ll just commit with the passed argument and the message in the ‘commit_text.txt’ file.

-Else, the user is aked if he want’s to edit the commit message.
-If yes is selected, the program will generate the following git structure.
+Else, the user is aked if he wants to edit the commit message.
+If yes is selected, the program will generate the following file.
 ```
 [commit_nb]